sajjad-MoBe/TelegramDeleteAccountPython/README.md

 # TelegramDeleteAccountPython
-A simple bot to easily delete your Telegram accounts
+A very very simple bot to delete your Telegram accounts

 ** Put your information in lines 17 to 19 **